 Sue: That’s not so bad.
 I can last until then.

-Me: Or we could just skip the recons completely?
+Me: Or we could just skip the recons entirely.

 Sue: Are you serious?

-Me: I honestly didn’t intend to show you all the recons – maybe one or two, to give you a flavour.
+Me: I didn’t plan on showing you all the recons – maybe one or two, just to give you a flavour.
 The original plan was to read out a synopsis for the missing episodes.
-We didn’t watch Marco Polo in seven parts and no one had a problem with that.
-Even Steven Moffat can’t bear to sit through The Power of the Daleks.
+We didn’t watch Marco Polo in seven parts and nobody had a problem with that.
+(Note: everybody had a problem with that – see Volume 1).
+Even Steven Moffat can’t be arsed to sit through The Power of the Daleks.

-Sue: Well, if he can’t be bothered maybe we could skip them after all.
+Sue: Well, if Steven Moffat can’t be bothered, maybe we should skip them, after all.

 Nicol: You can’t give up now.
-It’s just like climbing Mount Kilimanjaro.
-You can either do it the hard way, like you did, or you can do it easy way, you know, with all the comfy beds and the ice-cold bottles of coke.
-You would still get to the top, but you wouldn’t feel the same sense of achievement.
+It’s like climbing Mount Kilimanjaro, Neil.
+You can do it the hard way, or you can do it the easy way.
+You know, with the comfy beds and the ice-cold bottles of coke.
+You’d still get to the top, but you wouldn’t feel the same sense of achievement.

-Me: This is nothing like Kilimanjaro.
+Me: This is nothing like climbing Mount Kilimanjaro, Nic.
 This is much, much worse.

-Sue: I vote that we stay with it.
-I’d only regret it if we stopped now.
+Sue: I vote that we carry on.
+We’ll only regret it if we stop.

 Me: Okay, we’ll carry on.
 But let’s spice things up a bit.
 Let’s watch the last part as an animated reconstruction!

 Me: I’m sorry but I can’t watch 25 minutes of that.
 It’s Captain Pugwash meets Waiting For Godot.
-No disrespect to the fan who did it, but I would rather chew my own leg off than watch this.
+No disrespect to the fan who made it, but I’d rather chew my own leg off than watch the whole thing.

-We revert back to a tried and tested Loose Canon recon for the final episode.
-It’s as good as it gets.
+I revert to a tried and tested Loose Canon recon for the final episode.

-Me: I know this is all about you, but I just have to say, this is the worst story that I’ve sat through so far.
+Me: I know this is all about you, Sue, but I have to say that this is the worst story I’ve sat through so far.
 At least The Celestial Toymaker was interesting.
-This is just irritating.
+This is irritating.

 Sue: In what way is it irritating?

-Me: Do I have to spell it out?
-We’ve got the Doctor playing “the Doktor” with a comedy German accent, and he’s embroiled in a scenery-eating contest with a pantomime “Oooh-Arrr!” pirate.
+Me: Do I have to spell it out to you?
+We’ve got the Doctor playing ‘the Doktor’ with a comedy German accent, and he’s embroiled in a scenery-eating contest with a pantomime “Oooh-arrr!” pirate.
 It’s doing my head in.

-Sue: It’s definitely odd, but that’s Doctor Who.
+Sue: It’s definitely odd, but that’s Doctor Who for you.

-Sue: Jamie hasn’t done very much.
+Sue: Jamie didn’t do very much.
 I’m surprised he didn’t play a more active role.
-He’s very dishy though.
-I bet there’s a love triangle between Jamie, Polly and Ben.
-It’ll all end in tears, you mark my words.
+And I bet there’s a love triangle between Jamie, Polly and Ben later on.
+It’ll end in tears, you mark my words.

-Me: I honestly never knew that The Highlanders was even remotely like that.
-I always imagined it would be a story about the Scots fighting the Redcoats, with lots of sword fighting and hiding in caves.
-Instead, it was a bloody pirate adventure!
-I wouldn’t mind, but we had one of those a couple of weeks ago!
-I’ve got pirate fatigue coupled with recon fatigue and I’m not sure if I can take much more.
+Me: I never knew The Highlanders was like that.
+I always thought it was a story about the Scots fighting the Redcoats, with plenty of sword-fighting and people hiding in caves.
+I didn’t expect a bloody pirate adventure!
+I wouldn’t mind, but we had one of those a couple of weeks ago.
+I’ve got pirate fatigue coupled with recon fatigue and I don’t know if I can take much more.

-Sue: Don’t worry, it’s over now.
+Sue: Don’t worry, it’s finished now.
 I’m sure the next one will be a lot better.